Contesting a Divorce Case? Here are 5 Social Media Behaviors to Avoid

 Over the years, social media has become a platform to express feelings, thoughts and share with ‘friends’.
 Many users love sharing every detail about their personal lives.
 However, people must refrain from sharing important personal info on their social media profiles, especially if they’re contesting a divorce case, as any detail they share can be used as evidence in court.
 Moreover, parties involved in a divorce case often keep track of each other’s activities on social media and can report any behavior that raise red flags on a number of aspects.
-123 Divorce Company is a team of qualified divorce attorneys in Dallas that provide comprehensive support to clients, including educating them on how to conduct themselves during the different stages of the case.
+The law firm is a team of qualified divorce attorneys in Dallas that provide comprehensive support to clients, including educating them on how to conduct themselves during the different stages of the case.
 This blog explains some social media behaviors that can have an adverse impact on your chances of securing a favorable result, whether with regards to child custody or other matters.
 Take a look.

 1. Deleting Past Posts